-3.2 Technical concerns
+3.1 Technical Concerns

 Let us now have a closer look on some design decisions for our first prototype.
 The props are wooden blocks as illustrated in Figure 2(a).
-We chose the dimensions of $5cm \times 5cm \times 3cm$ for the simple ergonomic consideration that the prop can be easily grasped.
+We chose the dimensions of $5\text{cm} \times 5\text{cm} \times 3\text{cm}$ for the simple ergonomic consideration that the prop can be easily grasped.
 In the center of each wooden block, there is a sensor that is tracked electromagnetically by the Polhemus Liberty system with a precision of 0.08cm and a latency time of 3.5ms.
 Of course, it would be better to use a wireless tracking system such as the Polhemus Latus.
-Maybe we should remark at this point that at the beginning of the project, we tried wireless optical tracking with one camera and the ARToolkit.
-However, we quickly abondoned this idea due to occlusion problems.

 Concerning the pedals, we used an additional keyboard and simply fixed two classical CD covers on the left and right CTRL keys (Figure 2(b)).
 Of course, this in an intermediate solution that works quite well, and future prototypes will integrate a more ergonomic solution with a better design.
 Note that initially, we preferred the foot pedals compared to simple buttons on the props, because the props are rotated all the time and differently grasped by the users, thus the buttons are not always well accessible.
-However, in our second comparative user study, we experimented also to put buttons on the props for the declutching in order to justify our choice for the foot pedals.
+However, in our second comparative user study, we experimented by putting buttons on the props for the declutching in order to justify our choice for the foot pedals.